More bark than bite as Beijing takes aim at housing speculation

 “Ordinary people across the nation cried ... governments, developers and rich people laughed aloud,” wrote one Weibo account under the name Raoshan Feihong.

-Analysts expect the impact of the new policy to hit smaller homebuilders harder than their bigger peers, further polarizing an industry that looks set for more consolidation.
+Analysts expect the impact of the new policy to hit smaller homebuilders harder than their bigger peers, further polarising an industry that looks set for more consolidation.

 “The new regulations will disproportionately affect smaller players with lower margins, with projects targeting speculative buyers or with high concentration in cities which are targeted for stricter policy implementation,” Fitch Ratings said.